-A 'Lunatics Ward' is added to the original structure
+A 'Lunatics Ward 'established in the facility

-The first female patients are admitted to the lunatic ward
+The first female patients are admitted to the facility

 An extension is constructed solely to house 'insane' convicts

 A provision was made for the care of both male and female convicts who had been declared 'insane' it was now the 'Lunatic Asylum, New Norfolk'.
 The overall design included exercise yards, a surgery, dispensary, store, kitchen, washhouse, mortuary, offices, privies, and overseer's rooms.